 Our loan portfolio currently consists of four loan types: CRE, C&I, SFR and SBA, with diversified product offerings within each type.
-The charts below shows our loan portfolio composition as of December 31, 2018, separately by type of collateral support and relevant business line.
-As described below under "-Our Principal Business", the type of collateral supporting a loan is not necessarily indicative of the business line from which the loan was generated.
+The charts below shows our loan portfolio composition as of December 31, 2019, separately by type of collateral support and relevant business line.
+As described below, the type of collateral supporting a loan is not necessarily indicative of the business line from which the loan was generated.